Scuba Equipment Service & Repair. Technician Support Center

 Further opportunity for death and destruction occurs during scuba tank inspection, when untrained technicians try to remove the pillar valve without testing that the tank is truly un-pressurized.
 In 2003, a dive instructor working at Koh Tao, Thailand suffered a critical injury when a scuba tank pillar valve plus the removal tool was jettisoned through his leg during a servicing action; the aluminium tank went through a few concrete walls before flying through the air a hundred yards to crash into a tourist’s beach bungalow.
 Thankfully no one else was injured.
 A well trained army medic conveniently located close to the original explosion quickly put a tourniquet on the injured guys leg saving his life.

-Even for those Dive Operators attempting an visual inspection, few realize that an aluminum tank is susceptible to Sustained Load Cracking or SLC cracks in the neck area or carry out effective pillar valve thread, thread gauging, or understand what ‘Eddy Current’ NDT testing is.
+Even for those Dive Operators attempting a visual inspection, few realize that an aluminium tank is susceptible to Sustained Load Cracking or SLC cracks in the neck area, nor do they carry out thread gauging, or understand what ‘Eddy Current’ NDT testing is.

 The mysteries of the hieroglyphics on US DOT tanks SP6498, 7042, 3AA, 3AL (or lack of a 3AL ?), let alone the myriad of standards BS5045,EN1964, EN1965, HOAL 1,2,3,4 previously used by countries now within the EEC, and it’s implications for the unskilled cylinder inspector, remain a mystery only to be revealed during an accident investigation.